emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 ## What is comprehensible input, and how do I use it to learn?

-Before continuing, I want to stop and explain a bit about comprehensible input and go through exactly how I use it to learn.
+Before continuing, I want to stop to briefly explain comprehensible input and go through exactly how I use it to learn.

 Comprehensible input is input (writing or speech) in your target language that you _almost_ understand.